natalieagus/50002/docs/Labs/lab1.md

 <img src="/50002/assets/contentimage/lab1/8.png"  class=" center_fifty"/>
 <br>
 * You will need to **understand** the output plot, and the meaning of each line of instruction in the answer to be able to excel in the Lab Quiz.
 * Click on the green tick button on the right hand corner of the plot window.
-A message as such should appear, which means that all values produced by your circuit is as expected:
+A message as such should appear and brings you happiness.
+This means that all values produced by your circuit is as expected and passes the test:
 <br><br>
 <img src="/50002/assets/contentimage/lab1/6.png"  class=" center_fifty"/>